laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/06-Classes/Classes.md

 - TypeScript doesn’t trust methods we call from the constructor to initialize properties because those methods can be overridden in a subclass and fail to initialize the properties properly.
 - Always initialize properties directly in the constructor or at their declaration to avoid such risks.

+2. **readonly**

+- This is a modifier.
+- That prefixed fields.
+- Prevents assignments to the field outside of the constructor.